Navistar False Claims Act Lawsuit–$50 Million Settlement

 Navistar allegedly made use of forgeries to avoid the requirement in the contract that stipulated the company must present real evidence of previous sales.
 According to Burgess’s Complaint, Navistar certified the truthfulness of the false and misleading cost and pricing data on all but one of the delivery orders placed under the contract.

-In 2019, the United States Government intervened in the case, announcing it would partner with the legal team at Sanford Heisler Sharp in prosecuting the case against Navistar.
+In 2019, the United States Government intervened in the case, announcing it would partner with the legal team at Sanford Heisler Sharp McKnight in prosecuting the case against Navistar.

 On December 2, 2019, Judge Tanya S. Chutkan of the United States District Court for the District of Columbia unsealed the six-year-old qui tam Complaint filed by Mr. Burgess, the whistleblower.